 - How precise do you want your treatment to be?

 The data is clear that PET/CT makes a positive difference in all aspects of cancer care.

-And, if you would like a second opinion to make sure you’re headed in the right direction in any aspect of your cancer care, contact us for our free consultation
+And, if you would like a second opinion to make sure you’re headed in the right direction in any aspect of your cancer care, register for a Precision Second Opinion

 You deserve the peace of mind to know definitively whether you have cancer or not – and to have confidence you know about all your treatment options.

 If you’d like us to help arrange for you to get a PET/CT scan, or have any questions about the process, or anything else to do with cancer, please contact us